-As of Amnesia's 1.3.1 release, the method in which the game reads Skyboxes has changed slightly, breaking them. [b]HOWEVER:[/b] Thanks to Daemian's skills on the forum and finding the issue, you can fix them as a developer by downloading this version of DevIL.dll.
+As of Amnesia's 1.3.1 release, the method in which the game reads Skyboxes has changed slightly, breaking them.
+HOWEVER: Thanks to Daemian's skills on the forum and finding the issue, you can fix them as a developer by downloading this version of DevIL.dll.
 You DO NOT need this file if your Amnesia: The Dark Descent version is not 1.3.1.
-Optionally include the file when exporting your Custom Story or Full Conversion, however include a readme or note as to why DevIL.dll is included.
+Optionally include the file when exporting your Custom Story or Full Conversion, however have a readme or note as to why DevIL.dll is included out of courtesy to the user.

 Skyboxes may show incorrectly depending on which Amnesia version a user plays on.